Frequently Asked questions

 Why is gds_env not a desktop app?

-Containers help in this context because the offload all the technical details of an install away from the end-user.
-Once the container is built and works correctly, it can be transferred to any other platform that with Docker (or Virtualbox) installed and it will run just as it does on the original setup.
+Containers help in this context because they offload all the technical details of an install away from the end-user.
+Once the container is built and works correctly, it can be transferred to any other platform that has Docker installed and it will run just as it does on the original setup.
 No hairy installation guides.
-Just flashing the container with one command.
+Just pulling the container with one command.

 Building a container instead of a desktop app has additional benefits.
 The range of setups in which it can be run is wider.
-A container can be run on almost any laptop; but it can also be run on a server, a super-computer, or in the cloud in several forms.
-This streamlines a lot how a user can learn, protoype and deploy analysis.
+A container can be run on almost any laptop; but it can also be run on a server, a supercomputer, or in the cloud.
+This streamlines how a user can learn, prototype and deploy analysis.
 You can learn Python on your laptop, then apply what you learn on a research project and, when the data or requirements of the analysis grow too big for your laptop, move it to a server or the cloud without intermediate install headaches.
 If it works on your laptop, it will work anywhere.

 Can gds_env be installed and run without advanced technical skills?

 Yes!
 In fact, this is one of the main goals of the project.
 Building a container can be tricky but, once someone has built it, installing it is much more straightforward.
-The idea of the gds_env project is to provide built containers, that provide access to state-of-the-art software for Geographic Data Science and that can be installed and run by non-technical audiences.
+The idea of the gds_env project is to provide pre-built containers that give access to state-of-the-art software for Geographic Data Science and that can be installed and run by non-technical audiences.

 Is the gds_env suitable for teaching environments?

 Absolutely!
-One of the original reasons why the project got off the ground was the need, within the Geographic Data Science Lab to deploy complex scientific stacks for Python and R to students who are learning to code for the first time.
-If you are using the gds_env to help you teach Python and R, we would love to hear from your experiences!
-Feel free to drop Dani a line at D.Arribas-Bel [at] liverpool.ac.uk.
+One of the original reasons why the project got off the ground was the need, within the Geographic Data Science Lab, to deploy complex scientific stacks for Python and R to students who are learning to code for the first time.
+If you are using the gds_env to help you teach, we would love to hear from you — feel free to drop Dani a line at D.Arribas-Bel [at] liverpool.ac.uk.

-The gds_env was originally an idea by Dani Arribas-Bel (@darribas) to manage his own scientific software installs for research, and his teaching (mostly at the Geographic Data Science Lab).
-However, the project has grown a bit and now a few more people have contributed.
-You can have a look at the full list of contributors and if you would like to get involved, see the guidance on contributing.
-It’d be terrific to have you on board!
+The gds_env was originally an idea by Dani Arribas-Bel (@darribas) to manage his own scientific software installs for research and teaching (mostly at the Geographic Data Science Lab).
+The project has grown over time and a few more people have contributed.
+You can see the full list of contributors and if you would like to get involved, see the guidance on contributing.